nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 3b1.
 HackAssist shows an error message warning that the index is invalid
     * Use case resumes from step 2.

-**Use case: Assign a task to an existing team member**
+**Use case: Assign a task to an existing team person**

 **MSS**

 1. User requests to see all tasks
 2. HackAssist shows current list of tasks
-3. User edits the task to have the email of a current member
+3. User edits the task to have the email of a current person
 4. User is updated to be assigned to existing task
 5. Task is updated to show the user assigned to it, and that user's email